lewagon/dotfiles/04-Front-End/09-Stimulus-JS/05-Stimulus-With-Plugins/README.md

 - create your `Chart` instance with the right `type`, `data` and `datasets` (always keep an eye on the documentation when using external libraries)
 - pass background colors to your `datasets` for each label

-If needed, do some CSS to make the chart smaller.
+If needed, add some CSS to make the chart smaller.

 If you need anything else, have a look at the `options` alternatives.